ryanorendorff/lc-2020-linear-algebra-agda/src/FunctionalPresentation.lagda.md

 . . .

-with this we could define our matrices as using linear functions.
+with this we could define our matrices using linear functions.

 ```agda
 data LinearMatrix {A : Set} ⦃ F : Field A ⦄ (m n : ℕ) : Set where